 A glass of green smoothie made with 4 cups of spinach, 1 banana, half a cup of berries and one cup of almond milk with ice is just what you need to fuel your body throughout your entire yoga workout.
 This smoothie consists of healthy carbs that help your muscles and brain function optimally without dipping into your glycogen reserves.

-Just half a cup of cooked oatmeal along with one or two whole eggs can give you the energy and protein you need to survive and enjoy a grueling Pilates workout.
+Just half a cup of cooked oatmeal along with one or two whole eggs can give you the energy and protein you need to survive and enjoy a grueling HIIT or Pilates workout.
 If you’re vegan, scrambled tofu is a great alternative for eggs.

-You improve your blood chemistry, boost your insulin sensitivity, increase your metabolism and energy levels, you sleep better, work out efficiently, and much more.
+You improve your blood chemistry, boost your insulin sensitivity, increase your metabolism and energy levels, sleep better, work out efficiently, and much more.
 However, after having grains as a staple in your diet for so many years, going grain-free may be easier said than done.